sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sil-nuosu-fonts</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The Nuosu SIL Font
+Short desc    : The Nuosu SIL Font
 URL          : http://scripts.sil.org/SILYi_home
-Лицензия     : OFL
+License      : OFL
-Описание     : The Nuosu SIL Font is a single Unicode font for the standardized Yi script
+Descript     : The Nuosu SIL Font is a single Unicode font for the standardized Yi script
              : used by a large ethnic group in southwestern China.
              : Until this version, the font was called SIL Yi.
 ```